Cristian Castro: 1992–1996: Fonovisa years

-1997–2004: Sony BMG
+1997–2004: BMG years

-In 1997 Castro left Fonovisa and signed with BMG, which released Lo Mejor De Mi.
-Pianist Raúl di Blasio played on "Después De Tí...¿Qué?" ("After You...What?").
+In 1997, Castro left Fonovisa and signed with BMG, which released Lo Mejor De Mi.
+Pianist Raúl Di Blasio played on "Después De Tí...¿Qué?" ("After You...What?").
 The album was nominated Best Latin Pop Album of the Year.
-Following the album's success, Castro sang duets with Olga Tañón, Grupo Limite, and José Alfredo Jiménez.
+Following the album's success, Castro sang duets with Olga Tañón, Grupo Límite, and José Alfredo Jiménez.
 In 1999 he released Mi Vida Sin Tu Amor, which had four singles in the top ten of the Billboard Hot Latin Tracks chart. ("Alguna Vez" No. 2, "Por Amarte Asi" No. 3, "Mi Vida Sin Tu Amor" No. 3, and "Volver a Amar" No. 4).
 In 2001, he released Azul, which won Best Latin Pop Album of the Year.
 In 2002, he sang a duet with Irish boy band Westlife in the song "Flying Without Wings".
-In 2005, he released Galltio Feliz, a collection of his childhood songs, Nunca Voy A Olvidarte...Los Exitos, a greatest hit album which features both Fonovisa and BMG songs.
+In 2005, he released Galltio Feliz, a collection of his childhood songs, Nunca Voy A Olvidarte...Los Exitos, a greatest hits album featuring both Fonovisa and BMG songs.